 In anticipation of Worcester Historical Museum’s landmark exhibition, PRETTY POWERFUL: 100 Years of Voting & Style will celebrate the centennial anniversary of women’s right to vote through fashion and the changing roles of women.
 Programs will continue through spring 2021 with a grand capstone commemoration celebrating a century of women’s social and political activism in Worcester and beyond.

+Historian, teacher, and author Barbara Berenson (served as a Senior Attorney at the Massachusetts.
 Supreme Judicial Court from 2004 – 2019) gave an informative and compelling presentation on milestone moments related to women’s rights to vote throughout the past 100 years.
 Presented on June 25, 2020, it includes powerful photos, stories, and voices.
 Presented in partnership with the League of Women Voters of Worcester Area.

 Worcester Historical Museum partners with the Worcester public to chronicle and better understand our community histories.
 From the Latino History Project of Worcester, LGBTQ+ Worcester FOR THE RECORD, and the Worcester Black History Project, WHM and our community partners work to ensure that we all take our place in history.
 The following programs present important research-driven storytelling from these community history projects.
 YOUR history matters.